dzshn/pypp/DOCS.md

 # pypp documentation

+## Environment variables

+- `PYPP_DEBUG`: When set to a non-empty string, enable `pypp` debug mode, which will cause pypp to send the processed code to stdout.
+- `PYPATH`: A list of directories to look for header files, separated by a special character.
+This special character is platform-dependent.
+On most platforms it is a colon, while on Windows it is a semicolon.

 ## Syntax

 On top of Python syntax, `pypp` currently adds the following directives

+### Including files: `!include`

+`!include file.h` will replace that directive with the contents of the file.
+The filename may be quoted if spaces are present (which would be otherwise ignored).

+By convention, the extension for header files is either `.h` or `.hpy`.

+`pypp` will search both the current directory and `PYPATH` for header files.

 ### Macro definitions: `!define`